Games and their creators have always tried to push the technical boundaries of what was thought possible with a given technology.

 Clever and innovative people would often utilize the hardware and software in new ways, not done before, opening up new possibilities to enhance and push products ahead of the competition, standing out from the crowd.

-Quite often we see these pioneering products lacking in other aspects, making the products as a whole, a lacklustre experience.
+Quite often we see these pioneering products lacking in other aspects, making the products as a whole, a lackluster experience.

-Shadow of the Beast was one of those games that really pushed the existing technology and did it really well, it were received with initial praise, great reviews and critical acclaim, but how does it fare from a “modern retrospective”.
+Shadow of the Beast was one of those games that really pushed the existing technology and did it really well, it was received with initial praise, great reviews, and critical acclaim, but how does it fare from a “modern retrospective”.

 Shadow of the Beast

 Martin Edmondson, the co-founder of Reflections, a British video game developer which started out in 1984 creating games for the British developed BBC Micro and Acorn Electron, had just completed his first 16-bit title, Ballistix, with Paul Howarth when the two sat out to develop their next, and what would become their biggest game yet.

 What initially started out as a parallax test, testing the Amiga’s Agnus chip would end up bringing life to one of the best looking and most graphically complex games for the Amiga 500.